CAMP GREENWOOD LAKE

 Mornings

-When the camp bell rings, it’s time for breakfast—our homemade, comforting meal that brings us all together.
-It’s a time to share stories, talk about any dreams we had, and laugh with friends, all while looking forward to the day ahead.
-During breakfast, we also hear the day’s announcements: activity plans, the weather, and any special updates.
+When the camp bell rings, it is time for breakfast.
+Our homemade, comforting meal brings us all together.
+It is a time to share stories, talk about dreams from the night before, and laugh with friends while looking ahead to the day.
+During breakfast, we also hear announcements, activity plans, and the day’s weather.

 Afternoons

 After lunch and cleanup, we enter a quiet rest period.
-Campers have the chance to nap, relax in hammocks, read, or draw—whatever helps them recharge.
-This time allows everyone to catch their breath and gather strength for the afternoon, and our staff often takes advantage for a quick power nap.
+Campers can nap, relax in hammocks, read, draw, or simply rest.
+This pause allows everyone to catch their breath and recharge for the afternoon.

-When the rest time ends, it’s time for a snack, and we launch into a full afternoon of activities.
-These can be with your group or the entire camp, offering opportunities for swimming, canoeing, paddleboarding, playing camp games, exploring, and more.
-There’s also time to help prepare meals or engage in other camp traditions.
+When rest time ends, it is time for a snack and then a full afternoon of activity.
+These may take place with a small group or the whole camp and can include swimming, canoeing, paddleboarding, games, exploring, helping with meal preparation, and taking part in camp traditions.

-As dinner approaches, we wind down activities and gather near the main site for pre-dinner games, showers, or a quieter moment to unwind before coming together again for a meal.
-Everyone can find time to do what they need or want before dinner.
+As dinner approaches, activities begin to wind down.
+Campers gather near the main site for pre dinner games, showers, or quiet time before coming together again for the evening meal.

 Evenings

-Evenings at camp begin with dinner, our final shared meal of the day.
-Groups gather around their table, sharing stories of the day’s adventures, perhaps trying new foods, and already dreaming about what’s to come the follwing day.
-At Camp Greenwood Lake, dinner is a beautiful time—with the sun slowly setting, the temperature cooling, and even the birds settling into quiet.
+Evenings begin with dinner, our final shared meal of the day.
+Groups gather around their tables, sharing stories from the day’s adventures, trying new foods, and already beginning to imagine what tomorrow will bring.
+As the sun sets and the air cools, the camp grows quieter and more peaceful.

-After dinner, the kitchen is cleaned, campers add an extra layer for warmth, and there’s a bit of time to relax before we gather for our evening assembly.
-Unlike the morning’s more upbeat assembly, the evening assembly has a calm and reverent mood.
-Groups walk in together, and instead of our morning songs, we sing calming evening songs as we prepare to wind down.
+After dinner, the kitchen is cleaned, campers add an extra layer for warmth, and there is a little time to relax before evening assembly.
+Unlike the more energetic mornings, this gathering has a calm and reverent mood.
+Groups walk in together, and we sing gentle evening songs as we prepare to wind down.

 The assembly begins with the lighting of our camp candles, marking the passing of each day.
-With every new candle, we acknowledge the time we’ve spent together and the day coming to a close.
-We sing, listen to our ongoing camp story told by the storyteller, and end with some more songs and a spoken verse.
-Set against the backdrop of the lake and the fading sunset, it’s a peaceful and memorable way to end the day.
+With every new candle, we acknowledge the time we have spent together and the day coming to a close.
+We sing, listen to our ongoing camp story told by the storyteller, and end with a final song and spoken verse.
+Set beside the lake and the fading sunset, it is a peaceful and memorable way to end the day.

-After assembly, groups spend time together—perhaps gathering around a small campfire, filling water bottles, brushing teeth, or sharing quiet moments.
-Counselors read or tell stories before it’s time for bed.
-As campers settle in, the staff meets to reflect on the day and prepare for the next, staying nearby until the last campers drift off to sleep, ensuring everyone feels safe and at home.
+After assembly, groups spend quiet time together.
+Some may gather around a small campfire, fill water bottles, brush teeth, or share stories.
+Counselors read or tell a bedtime story before lights out.
+As campers settle in, staff meet to reflect on the day and prepare for tomorrow, staying nearby until the last campers drift off to sleep so that everyone feels safe and at home.